-- 33. (1) The Superannuation Act, 1916, as subsequently amended, is amended - (a) (i) by inserting in the definition of "Employee" in subsection one of section three after the words "University of Newcastle," the words "or subject to subsection four of this section, a professor of The University of New South Wales,": - (ii) by inserting next after subsection three of the same section the following new subsection: - (4) (a) Subject to this subsection, the exclusion from the definition of "Employee" of a professor of The University of New South Wales shall not extend to a person whose rights as a contributor are continued by section two of the University of New South Wales Act, 1968. - (b) A professor of The University of New South Wales shall cease to be a contributor if, after the commencement of the University of New South Wales Act, 1968, he becomes or continues to be a party to any scheme or arrangement to which that University is also a party and under which he is or may become entitled to any pension or annuity or retiring allowance upon retirement from his professorship. - (c) The provisions of subsection three of this section shall apply, mutatis mutandis, to professors of The University of New South Wales other than those who are employees by virtue of paragraph (a) of this subsection. - (b) by omitting from Schedule III the words "The New South Wales University of Technology" and by inserting in lieu thereof the words "The University of New South Wales". - 34.
-(1) The Technical Education and New South Wales University of Technology Act, 1949, as subsequently amended, is amended - (a) by omitting from the long title the words "to provide for the establishment and incorporation of a New South Wales University of Technology;"; - (b) (i) by omitting from subsection one of section one the words "and New South Wales University of Technology"; - (ii) by omitting from subsection two of the same section the matter relating to Part III; - (c) by omitting paragraph (b) of subsection one of section nine and by inserting in lieu thereof the following paragraph: - (b) the co-ordination of the functions of the Department of Technical Education with those of the Department of Education, the University of Sydney, The University of New South Wales and other bodies concerned with education. - (2) The Technical Education and New South Wales University of Technology Act, 1949, as subsequently amended and as amended by this Act, may be cited as the Technical Education Act, 1949-1968.
+Amendment of Act No. 28, 1916.
+33. (1) The Superannuation Act, 1916, as subsequently amended, is amended Sec.
+3 (Interpretation.) (a) (i) by inserting in the definition of "Employee" in subsection one of section three after the words "University of Newcastle," the words "or subject to subsection four of this section, a professor of The University of New South Wales,"; (ii) by inserting next after subsection three of the same section the following new sub- section: "(4) (a) Subject to this subsection, the exclusion from the definition of "Employee" of a professor of The University of New South Wales shall not extend to a person whose rights as a contributor are continued by section two of the University of New South Wales Act, 1968. "(b) A professor of The University of New South Wales shall cease to be a contributor if, after the commencement of the University of New South Wales Act, 1968, he becomes or con- tinues to be a party to any scheme or arrangement to which that University is also a party and under which he is or may become entitled to any pension or annuity or retiring allowance upon retirement from his professorship. "(c) The provisions of subsection three of this section shall apply, mutatis mutandis, to professors of The University of New South Wales other than those who are employees by virtue of paragraph (a) of this subsection.
+"Schedule III.
+(Consequential.)" "(b) by omitting from Schedule III the words "The New South Wales University of Tech- nology" and by inserting in lieu thereof the words "The University of New South Wales"."
+Subsection omitted.
+(2)